systelab/allure-reporter-ci/README.md

 ### Configuration File

 The Allure test reports to be processed by this script as well as the actions to be performed with them are defined using a JSON configuration file.
-This is an example of this file:
+See the following example:

 ```json
 {